One of the most important things for an entrepreneur to be successful is a business plan.

 A business plan is a document that outlines various facets of your new business.
 Many new business owners look at a business plan as a necessary evil, or a means to an end.
 It is often the first thing an investor will ask for if they are interested in your company.
 Instead of thinking of it as an assignment, you should strive to see your business plan as a research endeavor.
-There are certain aspects of your company you should include in your business plan, mainly:

 The Opportunity